GeneTranslationLab-IRB/tRNAstudio/README.md

 5. Once the installation is done, close the terminal and reopen it again from the scripts folder as described above.
 Now you are  ready to use the tRNAstudio GUI!

 **Use the GUI:**

+Two commands are always needed in order to run tRNAstudio.

-Activate the conda environment by running the following command on the terminal:
+First, activate the conda environment by running the following command on the terminal:

 ```conda activate tRNAstudioEnv```